ElzenDev/TimeKeeper/docs/development-log.md

     - [ ] Set up SqLite db
     - [ ] Refine Filter

-### Lerning Goals
+- ### Lerning Goals
     - To Read
         - Design Patterns: elements of reusable object-oriented software
         - Clean Code: A Handbook of Agile Software Craftsmanship
         - Clean Architecture: A Craftsman's Guide to Software Structure and Design: A Craftsman's Guide to Software Structure and Design
     - To Research
         - SOLID
         - Python Design Patterns

+## 2025-09-10 - *Architecture Refactoring*
+- [x] Done
+    - [x] Complete the Architecture Refactoring
+    - [x] Refine Filter
+- [ ] To_do
+    - [ ] Set up SqLite db

+- ### Lerning Goals
+    - To Read
+        - The Pragmatic Programmer
+    - To Research
+        - SQlite
+        - Window Enumeration on Linux / MacOS